 Work Zone Safety Poster Contest

-Public works and road agencies throughout Kent County collaborate for the sixth annual Work Zone Safety Poster Contest for third-grade students.
-From April 12 to May 3, third graders are invited to submit a caution sign that helps spread an important safety tip for those traveling through a work zone.
+Public works and road agencies throughout Kent County collaborate for the seventh annual Work Zone Safety Poster Contest for third-grade students.
+From April 18 to May 8, third graders are invited to design a "caution sign" that helps spread an important safety tip for those traveling through a work zone.